klts-io/website/content/en/docs/Intro.md

 ---
 KLTS, known as Kubernetes Long Term Support, has a primary mission to provide free long-term maintenance support for earlier versions of Kubernetes.

-Kubernetes versions are expressed as x.y.z, where x is the major version, y is the minor version, and z is the patch version.
-For the versions maintained by KLTS, it is followed by a string beginning with lts.
+Kubernetes versions are expressed as **x.y.z**, where **x** is the major version, **y** is the minor version, and **z** is the patch version.
+For the versions maintained by KLTS, it is followed by a string beginning with **lts**.

-The reason to maintain earlier versions is the fact that in a real production environment, the latest release is not necessarily the best or the most stable.
+ One of the reasons to maintain earlier versions is the fact that in a real production environment, the latest release is not necessarily the best or the most stable.
 As shown in the table below, a stable release of Kubernetes is not available until one year after the initial release of a particular version.

 | **Ver.** | **Initial release date** | **Stable release date** |